kbase/narrative/docs/adrs/0001-git-workflow.md

 * `-` Developers work in isolation which can lead to knowledge management issues if the team is unaware of where forked repositories are located
 * `-` Developers must supply secrets (e.g. authentication data or dev tokens) for any github actions
 * `-` In a team setting keeping all forked repositories in sync can become error prone due to the sheer number of the moving parts
-* `-` Devs may end up with copies of the original repositoryand of collaborators' forked repositories
+* `-` Devs may end up with copies of the original repository and of collaborators' forked repositories

 ### Feature Branches and Forks for 3rd Party Developers